magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 ## SigFox Configuration

-Now we need to set up a **Sigfox account** so that data from our device is sent to the ThingsBoard platform.
+Now we need to set up a **Sigfox account** so that data from our device is sent to the IoT Hub platform.

 Go to your **Sigfox account** -> **Device type** -> enter your device type edit mode.
 In my case, this is "**thermostats**".